pact-foundation/pact.io/faq/README.md

 ### Why is the documentation so ugly?

 Pact is an open source project and the majority of contributions to Pact are done in people's free time.
 Our number 1 priority is getting new features out, so the aesthetic aspects of our documentation have been somewhat neglected.
 If you have some skills in website design and implementation and you'd like to give back to the Pact community, please have a chat to us on the Pact [gitter](https://gitter.im/realestate-com-au/pact) channel.

+### Can I test GraphQL?

+Yes.

+See below, or the [Pact JS example](https://github.com/pact-foundation/pact-js/tree/feat/message-pact/examples/graphql).

+### I use GraphQL, SOAP, Protobufs ... do I need contract tests?

+This is a hard one.
+All we can do is provide some general advice, which can be easily summarised as this:

+> if there is a possibility that the provider and consumer can get out of sync, then contract tests can help

+GraphQL is simply an abstraction over HTTP, and it is entirely possible that the consumer and provider get out of sync.
+Writing contract tests with Pact turns out to be a relatively trivial exercise, once you understand how the interactions work under the hood.

+SOAP is the same.
+Yes, there is a strongly defined schema, however if the provider changes that schema and deploys before a consumer has updated, boom - client down.

+Protobufs is something we are still thinking about, and we've yet to test it with Pact in the wild.
+It does appear unnecessary as it has mechanisms to deal with backwards compatibility - but if you're willing to investigate, please chat to us and tell us how you go :)